-- From an open Calculator document, tap Tools and go to Actions.
-1. - 2.
-Tap Library. - 3.
-Select Define LibPriv or Define LibPub. - 4.
-Type the information needed to complete the function or program in the template. - 5.
-Refresh the libraries to include the new library object in the Libraries menu.
+- 2. Tap Library. - Select Define LibPriv or Define LibPub. - 4.
+Type the information needed to complete the function or program in the template. - Refresh the libraries to include the new library object in the Libraries menu.

 Private and Public Library Objects